MunGell/DataScienceWorkbench/README.md

   - scikit-learn
   - networkx

-## Roadmap
+## R kernel

-Finalise R kernel installation that is now blocked by a bug in `devtools` R package.
+Uses RStudio version of R, which is 3.3 at the moment.